 "O, God, ons is nou gevang!" - ("O, God, now we're caught!")

 It was daylight.
 I hid under a wagon.
-Michiel and Johann lay on the wagon floor.
-They couldn't understand what was happening.
+Johann and the baby, Michiel, lay on the wagon floor.
+They could not understand what was happening.
 There was confusion.
 People screaming.
 Shouts.
 "Rooinek vark!" - ("Redneck pig!")

 Women were shooting and killing Tommies.
 Tant Lettie was a crack-shot.
-She kept firing till she'd no more bullets.
+She kept firing till she had no more bullets.

-Several Boers were killed.
-Then we ran out of ammunition.
+Three Boers died.
+We ran out of ammunition.
 We surrendered with a white flag on a stick.

 I still see the red faces of the Tommies.
 They wore khaki, brass buttons, and leggings.
 Their heavy boots thudded as they walked.